nutansahoo/InterviewQs/README.md

 # Data Science Interviews
 Over the last few months, I have spent ungodly amounts of time preparing and interviewing for data-related roles at various companies.
-Let's just say, It's been a full-time commitment with no honeymoon phase, giving birth to this repo.
+Let's just say, It's been a full-time commitment with no honeymoon phase, and that gave birth to this repo.
 I created this question bank to help other students like me who'd be going through the same phase.

 Only a few questions have answers right now (WIP).
 Please create a PR if you want to provide an answer, improve an answer or rectify a mistake.